 5. Claims have been made by Exodus and other groups that 1,000’s of people had become heterosexual and got married to prove it.
 History tells us that this is only a change in behaviour and not orientation and that’s why these marriages have not stood the test of time.
 I have a folder full of stories like mine.
 12, 16, 20 even over 30 years married.
 Then having to admit, in essence, nothing really changed, leaving wives feeling betrayed and children hurt.

 6. In Australia, ex-gay survivors and former leaders were all in isolation thinking we were the only ones, but ‘A Life of Unlearning’ has not only changed individual lives it’s brought people together.
 There is now a growing network of people who are committed to ensuring that the others don’t waste years trying to do the impossible.
 I.e. Change from being gay to straight.

-Read each statement below and hopefully it will be give those seeking deliverance from their “unwanted same-sex-attraction” a more realistic picture so that they may devote their time and effort to a genuine healing of self.
+Read each statement below and hopefully, it will give those seeking deliverance from their “unwanted same-sex attraction” a more realistic picture so that they may devote their time and effort to a genuine healing of self.

 I issue an appeal to Australian ex-gay/reparative/conversion therapy ministries.
 If you are professionally qualified to work in the areas of sexual addiction and sexual abuse, then continue that important work.

 But to have any integrity you should also let your clients know that 1,000’s of us have found peace, freedom and resolution by loving our gay and lesbian selves instead of rejecting, suppressing and denying who we are.